 You may in a similar fashion constrain the concentration of a kinetic aqueous or surface complex in the initial system, a boundary fluid, or globally.
-For example, the commands set the concentration of the kinetic complex AIF^{++} to 1 μ mol kg-1 in all fluids, except fluid "ambient_water", where its concentration is ten times greater.
+For example, the commands set the concentration of the kinetic complex AIF++ to 1 μ mol kg-1 in all fluids, except fluid "ambient water", where its concentration is ten times greater.

 '''

+kinetic AIF++

+AIF++ = 1 umol/kg

 scope ambient_water

 AIF++ = 10 umol/kg

 '''

-Use the name of any isotope system loaded in the isotope dataset (also, the isotope's symbol) to set the isotopic composition of the initial fluid, boundary fluids, reactant species (aqueous species, minerals, or gases), and segregated minerals.
+Use the name of any isotope system loaded in the isotope dataset (also, the isotope's symbol) to set the isotopic composition of the initial fluid, boundary fluids, reactant species (aqueous species, minerals, end members, gases, or oxides), or segregated minerals.
 The composition may be set on any scale (e.g., SMOW, PDB, ...), but you must be consistent throughout the calculation.